adopted-ember-addons/ember-cli-ifa/README.md

 ### inline option

-If `inline: true` is specified in config, contents of assetMap file will be inline into index.html.
+If `inline: true` is specified in the config, contents of assetMap file will be inline into index.html.

 This might save one request to assetMap.json, but will increase overall size of `index.html` file, so use carefully.